-For kids who are a little older, they can be carried on shoulders, where is it safe to do so.
-It’s important for Mum and Dad to realise that they may need to take the additional weight of their children as well as the weight of their rucksacks.
+For kids who are a little older, they can be carried on shoulders where safe to do so.
+It’s important for Mum and Dad to realise that they may need to take the additional weight of their children, as well as the weight of their rucksacks.

-One key thing to remember is that parents will not be covering the distances they might normally walk with other adults.
-So they can afford to ‘pack heavy’ with a little more emphasis on water, food, and luxuries like toys or games.
+One key consideration is that parents will not be covering the distances they might normally walk with other adults.
+For this reason, they can afford to ‘pack heavy’ with a little more emphasis on water, food, and luxuries like toys or games.

-Kids love helping out, and will often want to take a back-pack along.
+Kids love helping out, and will often want to take a backpack along.
 This is great, and you can always pack something light in their bag like their favourite soft toy.
-Sometimes a small thing (like the first-aid kit) can also make your child feel like they are carrying something important, and be contributing to the team.
+Sometimes a small but significant item like the First Aid kit can make your child feel like they’re carrying something important contributing to the team.

-However, expect your child to feel some discomfort after a while, and perhaps they may want to shed their load.
-It’s a good idea to select a kid’s bag which can be strapped or clicked onto mum or dad’s rucksack if this is required.
+However, expect your child to feel some discomfort after a while and perhaps want to shed their load.
+It’s a good idea to select a kids’ bag that can be strapped or attached to Mum or Dad’s rucksack if necessary.

-Get the kids to help out with carrying a little day pack with some snacks or something small.
+Get the kids to help out by carrying a small day pack of snacks or something small.
 Photo: Peter Inverarity

 4. Sleeping Arrangements

 There are a number of options when accommodating sleeping arrangements, and it all comes down to the size and/or number of tents you’re prepared to carry.
-Two parents and two kids 4-6 years old can comfortably fit into a 3-man hiking tent of generous proportions.
-Alternatively, you could pack a 1-man tent for the kids to sleep in, and a 2-man tent for mum & dad.
+Two parents and two kids between 4 and 6 years old can comfortably fit into a 3-person hiking tent of generous proportions.
+Alternatively, you could pack a 1-person tent for the kids to sleep in, and a 2-person tent for Mum and Dad.

 Be careful not to overestimate the size of your tent though – it’s a fine line between ‘snug’ and ‘cramped’!
-If buying a tent for family hikes, make sure you see it set up in the shop first, and preferably have your family with you to check the floor-space!
+If you’re buying a tent for family hikes, be sure to see it set up in the shop first and preferably have your family with you to determine floor space!

-It’s a good idea to take a few travel games for the campsite too – a pack of UNO cards, for instance, and a storybook or two for around the fire.
-There are always games that you can make up too – for instance, a few small stones and a line in the sand will give you a perfectly good game of ‘bush bocce’.
+It’s a good idea to take a few travel games for the campsite too: a pack of UNO cards, for instance, and a storybook or two for around the fire.
+There are always games you can make up yourself too – for instance, a few small stones and a line in the sand provides the means for a perfectly good game of ‘Bush Bocce’!

-Or why not see if you and your kids can find some animal tracks nearby – the easily recognisable kangaroo, wallaby or emu prints, or the disturbed earth dug up by a foraging Echidna.
-Remember to supervise the kids though, the excitement can carry them away from camp all too easily!
+Why not see if you and your kids can find some animal tracks nearby too?
+The easily-recognisable kangaroo, wallaby, or emu prints – or the disturbed earth dug up by a foraging echidna.
+Remember to supervise the kids though; the excitement can carry them away from camp all too easily!

-Hiking and adventures with the family = memories for life!
-Photo: Peter Inverarity
+Hiking and adventures with the family are memories for life!

 Kids who have positive experiences hiking will grow up to be confident and conscientious explorers of the natural world.
-Moreover, their experience of self-sufficiency and teamwork will instil a resilient streak in your child which will serve them well throughout their life.
+Moreover, their experience in self-sufficiency and teamwork will instil a resilient streak, which will serve them well throughout their life.

-Hiking with kids takes them to unique and special places which stay with them forever, and create unique and special memories which kids and parents will enjoy for the rest of their lives.
+Hiking with kids takes them to unique and special places, creating unique and special memories that will stay with families forever.